-Did you know the whale watching season in Australia’s South West is one of the longest in the world, spanning from June to December annually?
+Did you know the whale watching season in Australia’s South West is one of the longest in the world, spanning from May to early December annually?
 Whales head north each year in search of warmer waters to calve and then head south with their young later in the year.
 We’ve got some easy advice to help you spot whales.
 Ready?

 There are about 30,000 humpbacks, southern right (and sometimes blue) whales that swim past the south west corner of WA annually.
 You’ve just got to sit a while and look out to the horizon to spot them.
 Keep reading below for the best vantage points to see whales from the shore.